Non pharmacological natural methods to boost Serotonin ‘happiness’ levels.

 Consuming a carbohydrate meal increases your insulin level, which tends to reduce blood levels of other amino acids except for tryptophan, which can then enter brain to form serotonin.

 Shun simple carbohydrates and embrace complex carbohydrates

-Simple carbs raise your blood sugar levels quickly, causing a spike in insulin, which drops quickly after a while on the other hand; Complex carbs are absorbed more slowly by the body and therefore avoid the massive peaks and troughs brought upon by simple carbs.
+Simple carbs raise your blood sugar levels quickly, causing a spike in insulin, which drops quickly after a while.
+On the other hand… Complex carbs are absorbed more slowly by the body and therefore there are no massive insulin peaks and troughs.

 Complex carbs include

 - Legumes like peas and lentils

 - Starchy vegetables like sweet potatoes and parsnips

 Simple carbs include